How Did Diksha Dagar Perform at the Dutch Ladies Open?

 Who won the Dutch Ladies Open?

-What are Diksha Dagar's upcoming goals?
+What are Diksha Dagar's future goals?